 - Check out our Food and Fun guides for great places to eat and things to do if you’re staying after the race.

 As noted above, you have to take the shuttle to and from the swim start at the Boulder Reservoir.
-The age group rolling start is at 6:20 am.
-Once you see your triathlete exit the swim and head out of T1 on the bike course, you can get the shuttle back to town.
+The men pros start at 6:05 and women at 6:10 with the age group rolling start at 6:20 am.
+It’s a one loop swim.
+Once you see your triathlete exit the swim and head out of T1 on the bike course, you can enjoy the Spectator Lawn near the shuttle drop off.
+They’ll have live music, food trucks, volleyball, swimming, and a beer garden.

 The 2 loop run course takes place along the Boulder Creek Trail and through the city parks.
 You have multiple opportunities to see your triathlete, so your viewing spot choices are plenty.
 Plus, there should be plenty of shade if it’s a hot, sunny day.
 Some choices include the library lawn, Boulder High School, or Scott Carpenter Park.
 People also just line the Boulder Creek Path to cheer.
 It’s always a good idea to make plans before race day and let your triathlete know where you expect to be cheering them on.
 Just make sure you make your way back to town to see them come into the finish.